-For this purpose, the Secondary instrument must be defined as "X-ray alarm".
-Select under the menu item " Setup - Application" the function "X-ray alarm".
+For this purpose, the Secondary instrument must be defined as " X-ray alarm".
+Select under the menu item " Setup - Application" the function " X-ray alarm".

 The address setting (MGC) on the Secondary instruments can be freely selected.
-Only the address "99" is reserved for the Primary instrument.
+Only the address "0 - 0" is reserved for the Primary instrument.

-Set the address setting (MGC) on the Primary instrument to "99".
+Set the address setting (MGC) on the Primary instrument to "0 - 0".

-You have to enter the address of the Secondary instruments in the list of the Primary instruments.
+You have to enter the addresses of the Secondary instruments in the list of the Primary instruments.
 This function is not possible in the supply and adjustment module.
 To do this you need PACTware with the respective DTM.